davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 4. Finally, B sends a network response to computer A notifying it the operation is complete.
 When A receives this network message, it knows the data is already present in its local RAM, so there's nothing else to do

-We happened to have computer B do a disk read in this example, but the disk read has nothing to do with RDMA.
-More generally, RDMA is a networking technology that allows computers to copy between local and remote RAM; the important thing is that these transfers are managed completely by hardware, without the involvement of either computer's CPU.
+We included a disk read to show how the previous DMA example lines up with RDMA, but the disk read has nothing to do with RDMA &mdash; RDMA is just a networking technology that allows computers to copy data between local and remote RAM, such that the transfers are managed by the networking hardware (without the CPU getting involved).
+Like with DMA, this provides two-sided benefits: the CPU is freed from the burden of managing network transfers, and the network can scale to higher speeds than the CPU could feasibly handle.

 If you look at RDMA like DMA, you can kind of see what its inventors were going for.
-If you're familiar with conventional computer networking, you can sort of see how it's like programmed I/O: each entwork transmission is small (usually around a kilobyte), and programs running on each computer must coordinate to break down the data into individual transmission on one end and reassemble them on the other.
-With RDMA, this coordination still needed, but it's entirely done in networking hardware, cutting the CPU out of the loop.
+You can look at conventional network as sort of working like programmed I/O: each network transmission is small (around a kilobyte, maybe), and we need programs on each computer to coordinate on how to break down data into individual transmissions on one end and reassemble them on the other.
+With RDMA, this coordination still needed, but it's handled by the networking hardware alone.

-And, like with internal I/O, there are good reasons to want the CPU out of the loop &mdash; both to free it from the burden of handling network transfers and also to allow the network itself to scale to higher speeds than code on a CPU could feasibly handle.
+So far this all might sound a little too good to be true &mdash; if this makes both the CPU and the network more efficient, why don't all networks work this way?
+The short answer is that conventional networking is too hard to handle completely in hardware, so if you want Remote DMA, you first need to invent a completely different kind of network.
+This new kind of network requires peers to cooperate tightly &mdash; even one misbehaving peer could bring the whole thing down.
+That kind of tight cooperation isn't really possible on the Internet, and most consumer-grade networks are primarily a link to get users connected to the Internet.
+As such, most people end up using conventional, non-RDMA networks.

-So far this all sounds a little too good to be true &mdash; if this works so well, why not replace all networks to have them work this way?
-The short answer is that, to make it remotely possible to offload remote memory copies to networking hardware, you have to rethink how the network fundamentally works, and some of those changes are only practical in a data center setting.
-In particular, RDMA requires a level of cooperation you could never achieve on the scale of the Internet.
-These reasons are why you see RDMA almost ubiquitously in the context of big private networks, like supercomputers and private clouds, but pretty much nowhere else.
+The kind of tight cooperation you need for RDMA networks *is* feasible in privately operated networks built and operated by a single entity (academic institution, government agency, private business, etc).
+That's why you end up seeing RDMA almost ubiquitously in the context of big private networks, like supercomputers and private clouds, but pretty much nowhere else.

 But for now be happy, for you know the definition of RDMA!
 Or do you?

 ## RDMA (The Colloquial Definition)

-Everything we've said so far is correct in the technical sense, and if you search for RDMA on the Internet, the above is more or less what you're going to get.
+Everything we've said so far is correct in the technical sense, and if you search for RDMA on the Internet, the above is more or less what you're going to learn.
 But there's a second common meaning to the term "RDMA:" InfiniBand, and the technologies it has inspired.

 You see, InfiniBand was the first prominent technology to feature RDMA.
-The designers were trying to create one unified interconnect (InfiniBand) which works both between computers, like a conventional network, *and* inside a computer, like the interconnects that link the CPU, RAM and peripheral devices together.
-In trying to do this, they found they needed to a way to extend conventional DMA to work across computers, and so the term "Remote DMA" was born.
+The designers were trying to create one unified interconnect (InfiniBand) which works both *between* computers, like a conventional network, as well as *inside* a computer, linking peripherals to CPU/RAM "programmable core."
+In trying to do this, they found they needed to a way to extend conventional DMA to work across computers, and so "Remote DMA" was born.

 Although InfiniBand never really took off elsewhere, it gained a strong hold in the [High-Performance Computing](https://en.wikipedia.org/w/index.php?title=High-performance_computing&redirect=no) community, and eventually gave rise to several extensions and competing standards.
 This all happened organically, and the community never came up with a good umbrella term to describe all of them as a group.
-And it's preferable to avoid saying "InfiniBand" in marketing materials, because "InfiniBand" is a trademarked term.
+It's also preferable to avoid saying "InfiniBand" in marketing materials, because "InfiniBand" is a trademarked term.
 (Please remember to include the implicit "(TM)" every time you read the word "InfiniBand" in this article.)

 Without a better option, the de facto term for all these technologies ended up being "RDMA."
-Which means, depending on the context, "RDMA" could refer to "Remote DMA," the thing we spent most of this article describing, or "networking technology that features Remote DMA" (and is probably related to, or at least inspired by InfiniBand).
+Which means, depending on the context, "RDMA" could refer to "Remote DMA," the thing we've spent so much time describing so far, or it could mean "networking technology that features Remote DMA" (and is probably related to, or at least inspired by InfiniBand).

 Not confusing at all, eh?
 Well, if you stick around for a while, you'll get used to it.

 ## How Does RDMA Work?

 Okay, so we just spent an obscene amount of time just saying what RDMA is.
-(To be fair, we may have learned some useful stuff along the way.
-But just understanding "RDMA is hardware-offloaded DMA between computers" barely scratches the surface of how it works &mdash; and there's some interesting stuff lying beneath the surface!
+(To be fair, we may have learned some useful stuff along the way.)
+But just understanding that "RDMA is hardware-offloaded DMA between computers" barely scratches the surface of how it works &mdash; and there's some interesting stuff lying beneath the surface!

 For the remainder of this post, we're going to explore the InfiniBand spec at a high level.
-InfiniBand is a good technology to examine not only because it's fairly popular and broadly deployed (at least in the HPC world), but also because it's sort of a lingua franca among RDMA technologies: knowing InfiniBand is helpful to learning other RDMA technologies similar to how knowing C it helpful in learning a variety of popular programming languages.
+InfiniBand is a good technology to examine not only because it's fairly popular and broadly deployed (at least in the HPC sphere), but also because it's sort of a lingua franca among RDMA technologies: knowing InfiniBand is helpful to learning other RDMA technologies similar to how knowing C it helpful in learning a variety of popular programming languages.

-InfiniBand is a huge spec &mdash; we have no hope of covering it in detail, and great detail wouldn't be very useful anyways.
+InfiniBand is a huge spec though &mdash; we have no hope of covering it in detail, and great detail wouldn't be very useful to many people anyways.
 Instead, we're going to cover some of InfiniBand's key architectural details.
-This will be the kind of stuff that's useful in programming distributed applications that run over InfiniBand networks, but maybe not so much the stuff you'd need to know to actually build something like InfiniBand yourself.
+This will be the kind of stuff you'd need to know to program distributed applications running on an InfiniBand-like RDMA network, but maybe not so much the stuff you'd need to know to actually build something like InfiniBand yourself.

-Let's start with a little history...
+Let's start with a little history for context ...

 ## InfiniBand